 That doesn’t prevent the father from seeing his children if the parents agree to visitation, but under the law, the mother will be considered the sole legal parent of the children.
 This involves both physical and legal custody.
 The mother will also be able to make final decisions about matters like where the children live, the school they attend, and what faith they’re raised to observe.

-Can an Unwed Father Have Parental Rights?
+Can an Unwed Father Have Parental Rights in Georgia?

 Although a mother to a child born out of wedlock assumes sole custody, the child’s father can assume legal parental rights.
 This is done so by completing the “legitimation” process.
 Through legitimation, the father claims their parentage of the child and receives parental rights.